jlmyg/jlmyg/README.md

 #### Career Growth 🌱
  - I have joined workshops for Selenium with Java and Cucumber to understand the Gherkin/BDD approach of test automation.
- - I am also looking into qualifying for QA Certifications
+ - I am also looking into qualifying for QA Certifications.
+ - I'm also interested in Playwright and Cypress.
+ - I would also love to look into API Testing as part of the Integration Testing of the testing pyramid.

-- 💞️ I’m looking to collaborate on projects that require automation testing
+- 💞️ I’m looking to collaborate on projects that require testing with a forefront of test automation
 - 📫 How to reach me - email = work.jlmg@gmail.com
 - You can also check my work through my gitlab profile